hrzolfaghar/HRZ-Duplicate-Remover/README.md

    - Their internal paths are the same.
    - Their Extensions and file types are the same.

-3- Finally, if a directory becomes empty after deleting similar files, that directory will also be deleted if victimDir directory.
+3- Finally, after deleting similar files if a directory becomes empty, that directory will also be deleted in victimDir directory.

    Directories that are empty from the beginning will not be deleted.